How to Start a Christmas Tree Farm [Christmas Tree Farming Expert Tells All]

 1. @AverageJoeMoney Low barriers?
 Only if you are buying and growing since he said growing takes 6 to 8 years!
 That’s a long time before you start selling

-1. Avatar AverageJoeMoney says:
+1. AverageJoeMoney says:

 @MJTM